Linda Crampton is a writer and teacher with a first-class honors degree in biology. She often writes about the scientific basis of disease.

 How to Prevent Tooth Decay and Gum Disease

-To maintain tooth and gum health, most dentists recommend the following steps.
+To maintain tooth and gum health, many dentists recommend the following steps.
 Check with your own dentist if your have any questions about maintaining your oral health.

 - Eat healthy, low-sugar food.